-Cabinet Member for Economic Growth Role Purpose To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of developing a Staffordshire where everyone can benefit from improved Prosperity County Council's key outcome of developing a Stanfordshire where everyone can benefit from improved Prosperity.
-To create effective internal and external relationships with the organisations listed below to help advance the outcome.
-To be accountable for the development and delivery of the strategies listed below and to ensure that those strategies are able to meet the outcomes required by the Council and Cabinet.
-To be accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
-To be accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To be the County Council's representative on the Midlands Connect Steering Group To be the County Council's Principal Director to the Board of West Midlands Rail Limited (The Leader of the Council to be the substitute Board member) Key External Relationships Stoke on Trent and Staffordshire Local Enterprise Partnership and other surrounding LEPs and economic partnerships (e.g. Sector Groups, Combined Authorities etc.) Department for Business, Energy and Industrial Strategy Department for Works and Pensions Schools, colleges and universities National Careers Service HS2 Ltd BT Chambers of Commerce Federation of Small Businesses Businesses across Staffordshire Stoke on Trent City Council District & Borough Councils Key Internal Relationships Director for Economy, Infrastructure and Skills Cabinet Member for Learning and Employability Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of Council's Economic Development Tourism strategy Strategic Planning Delivery of countryside review decisions HS2 West Midlands Rail devolution County Farms Development and implementation of the roll out and utilisation strategies for rural broadband.
+Cabinet Member for Economic Growth Role Purpose Prosperity To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of developing a Staffordshire where everyone can benefit from improved Prosperity.
+To create effective internal and external relations the outcome.
+To be accountable for the development and delive those strategies are able to meet the outcomes received operational performance in those areas meets the the MTFS.
+To be accountable for the delivery of the key project are delivered on time and budget and meet the received MTFS.
+To be the County Council's representative on the delivered on the mathematical strategies are able to meet the mathematical strategies. e areas listed below and to ensure that financial and e requirements of the Strategic Plan, Business Plan and ects/programmes listed below and to ensure that these equirements of the Strategic Plan, Business Plan and Key External Relationships Stoke on Trent and Staffordshire Local Enterprise Partnership and other surrounding LEPs and economic partnerships (e.g. Sector Groups, Combined Authorities etc.) Department for Business, Energy and Industrial Strategy Department for Works and Pensions Schools, colleges and universities National Careers Service HS2 Ltd BT Chambers of Commerce Federation of Small Businesses Businesses across Staffordshire Stoke on Trent City Council District & Borough Councils Key Internal Relationships Director for Economy, Infrastructure and Skills Cabinet Member for Learning and Employability Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of Council's Economic Development Tourism strategy Strategic Planning Delivery of countryside review decisions HS2 West Midlands Rail devolution County Farms Development and implementation of the roll out and utilisation strategies for rural broadband.
 Operational Responsibilities Economic DevelopmentInward Investment TourismCounty Farms